woman drives for months with corpses of nephews in suitcase

 According to the newspaper, an officer told Johnson that the vehicle was to be towed and she replied, “It doesn’t matter, I won’t be here for five days.”

-And he even added that “everyone will see me on the news making my great debut,” added the newspaper, citing a police report.
+And he even added that “everyone will see me on the news making my great debut,” added the newspaper, which cites a police report.

 The woman added that “everyone will see me on the news making my big debut.”